McCoyBrandon/academic_activity/README.md

 Additionally on the backend we used Postman to test our APIs.
 [Postman](www.postman.com) is a API integration tool that that can be used via an internet browser.
 But at this moment we were having difficulties to get the Postman unit testing to work correctly with their Newman integration with CircleCI and Docker.
 Postman is very easy to get started and testing your invidual code.
 But we ran into some integration troubles we weren't able to resolve as our attention was needed on other tasks.
 So when considering longer term investment and what is sustainable for a team environment, we recommend using [Jest](https://jestjs.io/).
 We have started moving our backend testing to Jest because it is the primary tester for the frontendaf, was much easier to handle compatability/version control, and uses code that's tangible in your repository.
 Unless you are familiar with the Postman, CircleCI, and Docker integration while using a bridged Docker environment, we recommend investing your learning in the Jest framework if you want to limit how much time required to get going.
 And limit Postman to a quick API builder before you push it to the repository for further unit testing and team integration.
 This will also make sure everyone is working on the same API code versions.

+### Backend Data Structure Documentation
+Additionally we have provided some of the reference files that we used to document our data objects, discussions of developing APIs, and unit testing development for our various object classes.
+This also includes JSON examples for each data object and the various features we wanted to develope into our activity management system.
+These JSON files is how we call back and forth from the frontend and backend, so getting everyone on the same page was important.
+These files are not being actively used in the program runs.
+But was helpful in team communications and documenting on decisions during program review and planning for the sprints.

+***Data Objects Reference Folder:***
+\Backend\backendAcademic\Object_References

 ## Running the program
 ### Instructions to run the app without Docker:
 **Open vs code or any editor, open the terminal, and then our project folder:**